-General and Administrative Expense ("G&A")
+General and Administrative ("G&A") Expense

-G&A expenses include corporate overhead such as payroll and benefits for our corporate staff, share-based compensation expense, office rent for our headquarters, audit and other fees for professional services and legal compliance.
+G&A expenses consist of administrative costs and share-based compensation expense.
+Administrative costs include corporate overhead such as payroll and benefits for our staff, office costs, fees for professional services such as audit and legal services, technology costs, insurance and other.
+Share-based compensation expense reflects costs associated with our stock granted to employees and members of our board of directors.
 G&A expenses are reported net of overhead recoveries.

-Total G&A expense increased by \$11.5 million for the year ended December 31, 2023 compared to the year ended December 31, 2022.
-Administrative costs, which include payroll, benefits and non-payroll costs, increased by \$8.1 million for the year ended December 31, 2023 compared to the year ended December 31, 2022.
-The increase in administrative costs was primarily attributable to increased employee count, professional services, insurance, technology and office costs, which were impacted by additional needs as a result of the New Mexico Acquisition.
-Share-based compensation expense increased by \$3.4 million for the year ended December 31, 2023 compared to the year ended December 31, 2022.
-The increase in share-based compensation expense resulted from the increase in outstanding equity awards due in part to higher employee count as well as expense associated with equity awards attributable to a separation agreement with a former Company executive.
+Total G&A expense increased by \$1.3 million for the year ended December 31, 2024, compared to the year ended December 31, 2023.
+Administrative costs remained flat for the year ended December 31, 2024, compared to the year ended December 31, 2023.
+Share-based compensation expense increased by \$1.3 million for the year ended December 31, 2024, compared to the year ended December 31, 2023.
+The increase in share-based compensation expense was primarily due to a higher employee count and an increase in outstanding equity awards.